julianneyang/julianneyang/README.md

 ## Hi there 👋

 I'm Julianne.
-I am excited about the potential that bioinformatics holds for transforming the way we understand and approach research in the life sciences.
-Biologists are always producing data, generating large lists of proteins, genes, and microbes of interest.
-However, transforming these lists into a comprehensive understanding of critical pathways and processes driving disease has proven to be extremely challenging.
-By integrating multiple types of sequencing data, such as whole genome sequencing, RNA sequencing, and metagenomics sequencing, we can obtain a comprehensive view of the molecular processes that drive disease.
-This has great potential for identifying new therapeutic targets and developing more effective treatments for a wide range of diseases.
+I'm interested in understanding how host genetic variation shapes the gut microbiome and its functional outputs, and how these interactions contribute to disease susceptibility.

+I am excited about the potential that bioinformatics holds for generating and prioritizing biological hypotheses from increasingly complex datasets.
+As sequencing technologies continue to expand our ability to measure biological systems, computational approaches help identify the genes, pathways, and microbial processes most worthy of deeper mechanistic investigation.
+Long term, I envision that disease-associated genetic variants may exist on a spectrum ranging from primarily host-driven to primarily microbiome-mediated.
+Understanding where variants fall along this spectrum could improve patient stratification and identify individuals most likely to benefit from microbiome-based therapeutics.

 - 🔭 I'm currently having an awesome time working on ncRNA sequencing data as a postdoctoral fellow at Merck.
 - 💻 I'm best described as a bioinformatics scientist.
 Right now, I'm excited about building scalable and reproducible workflows with Nextflow, and about making bioinformatics analyses more accessible with RShiny.